OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 -   Try forecasting another variable (latent heat flux of evapotranspiration)
 -   Include a lag in the predictors
+-   Include additional sources of uncertainty - what is the error of the residuals and what does this indicate about the uncertainty in the model.

 Remember to change the `model_id` so we can differentiate different forecasts!